-You might not think of a sheet of paper with holes punches into it to be a form of data storage, but it is.
-In fact, it’s the first official form of data storage on record, because these punch cards could be used to program anything from textile looms to player pianos.
-They were first invented clear back in 1725, and were improved in the 1940s so that the data could be read.
+You might not think of a sheet of paper that’s been hole punched to be a form of data storage, but it is.
+In fact, it’s the first official form of data storage on record because these punch cards could be used to program anything from textile looms to player pianos.
+They were first invented in 1725, and were improved in the 1940s so that the data could be read.

 The Colossus was the first computer, and it got its name from its sheer enormous size.
 This behemoth took up several rooms and was used to decipher secret codes created by the Nazis during World War II.
 The codes were recorded on what is called paper tape, which is similar to the punch cards mentioned above.
 In fact, paper tape is still used today for voting ballots and multiple-choice tests.